jacopotarantino/crowdfunding/readme.txt

 Yes.
 However, it won't look much different than a standard EDD install.
 Templates must be modified/created to output relevant crowdfunding information (display amount funded, etc).

 == Changelog ==

+= 1.7.1: September 1, 2013 =

+* Fix: Make sure translations are properly loaded.
+* Fix: Make sure the goal on frontend and backend is always numeric when saved/output.
+* Fix: Don't show blank contributions on the profile page.
+* Fix: Proper default length when creating a campaign on the frontend.
+* Fix: Valid markup for multicheck items.
+Props @Studio164a.
+* Tweaks: Remove upgrade warning/blocker when activating/upgrading.

 = 1.7: August 27, 2013 =